jupyterhub/team-compass/docs/team/adding-members.rst

 This page contains information about adding new team members and onboarding them.

-Adding a new team members
+Adding a new team member
 =========================

 For someone to become a team member, they should already be a consistent,